Teklemuz/alx-project-nexus/README.md

 # alx-project-nexus
 Documentation hub for major learnings from the ProDev Frontend Engineering program.
-# alx-project-nexus

 ## Overview
 This repository documents my major learnings from the ProDev Frontend Engineering program.
-The goal is to consolidate key concepts, tools, and best practices from the program, which focuses on modern frontend engineering.
+The goal is to understand key concepts, tools, and best practices from the program.

 ## Key Technologies Covered
 - **Next.js**: A React-based framework for building static and dynamic websites with server-side rendering.